“And when the night is cloudy there is still a light that shines on me

 Here is a recent Facebook conversation I had with a friend:

 “My radiation treatment is scheduled for May 16th.
-I don’t know if Guru will cure my cancer before then, but I have been praying.
+I don’t know if Guru will heal my cancer before then, but I have been praying.
 He DID tell me that he will get me out of this mire and help me to get off the drugs and that the Crown will drop the charges and a few other things,” I told her with cautious hope.
 “I really really really do not want to go through any treatment.”

 “But.
 If doctor feels you need to,” she said.